mudmapio/documentation/docs/welcome-dashboard.md

 ---
 slug: "Introduction-to-the-Dashboard"
-Title: "Introduction to the Dashboard"
+title: "Introduction to the Dashboard"
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';